life-itself/second-renaissance/content/ecosystem/cohere/profiles/Ecological_Law_and_Governance_Association_(ELGA).md

 y: 342
 x: 1165
 ---
+_2025-08-24 Update: This association seems to be no longer active (URL broken)_

 > The Ecological Law and Governance Association (ELGA) seeks to provide a forum and a platform for diverse groups to work together and amplify their voices to transform our current human-centered, growth-focused legal paradigm, to an Earth-centered, ‘ecological law and governance’ paradigm to better protect the foundations of life.
 Our vision is a just, flourishing world where state and global governance systems protect the foundations of life.

 ## Key People